knoxa/knoxa.github.io/text/index.md

 Since all the source material comes from TNA, I use [their citation scheme](https://www.nationalarchives.gov.uk/help-with-your-research/citing-records-national-archives/) for any source material I transcribe.
 For example, the *series* for Western Front diaries is [WO 95](https://discovery.nationalarchives.gov.uk/browse/r/h/C14303).
 Below this is the record [WO 95/1486](https://discovery.nationalarchives.gov.uk/details/r/C4554637) covering the 1914 diaries for 11<sup>th</sup>Infantry Brigade.
-I'll also call this level of record as a series, which makes the next level down a *piece*.
+I'll also call this level of record a series, which makes the next level down a *piece*.
 The 1914 diary is then in 3 pieces:
 [WO 95/1486/1](https://discovery.nationalarchives.gov.uk/details/r/C14016968), [WO 95/1486/2](https://discovery.nationalarchives.gov.uk/details/r/C14016969) and [WO 95/1486/3](https://discovery.nationalarchives.gov.uk/details/r/C14016970).
 If I download a piece I get one or more PDF files, each of which is an *item*.
 If there's only one item, the PDF filename reflects the piece reference.
 If there's more than one item, each gets a one-up number added to the piece reference.
 I include these item numbers in any source reference I make.
 The page numbers in my references refer to the